wp-plugins/threewp-broadcast/readme.txt

 3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
 Or use the All Blogs premium plugin to access all blogs.
 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

-= Why are the custom post type custom fields (or ACF data) not being broadcasted? =

-If you've created a custom post type, but cannot see the "custom fields" checkbox, check your custom post type settings.

 = WooCommerce =